 Vaginal dryness, irritation

 Lowered oestrogen levels cause the tissues of the vagina to become thin, dry and less elastic.
 The vagina becomes slightly shorter and narrower.
 (These changes also happen with menopause.)

-Water-based lubricants can reduce the discomfort, particularly during sex.
-Vaginal moisturizers such as Replens and Sylk (available from pharmacies) help to hydrate the vaginal tissue and have a long lasting effect (up to 3 days at a time).
+Water-based lubricants such as Sylk can reduce the discomfort, particularly during sex.
+Vaginal moisturizers such as Replens (available online and from some pharmacies) help to hydrate the vaginal tissue and have a long lasting effect (up to three days at a time).

 A small amount of clear or white vaginal discharge is normal for many women but hormone therapy for breast cancer may cause an increase in the discharge volume.
 Wear loose, cotton underwear and panty liners if needed.
 Report any odour or discolouration such as blood to your doctor.

 This is quite common when starting hormonal therapy and often passes as your body learns to tolerate the drug.
 It may help to take the medication with food or at night before going to bed.

 It’s important to stay physically active to keep the muscles around your joints flexible.
 Regular exercise has been shown to reduce joint pain caused by hormone therapy.

 Common mild analgesics such as paracetamol or some anti-inflammatories can also help, so talk to your doctor to see if these medications are appropriate for you.
 Hot packs may be soothing, yoga may be helpful and some people have gained relief with acupuncture.